 About Ohio State’s Thoracic Imaging Fellowship

 The Thoracic imaging Fellowship Program at The Ohio State University Wexner Medical Center is committed to providing a balanced educational experience to fellows in every aspect of chest and thoracic imaging.
 Our fellows thrive with opportunities for involvement in patient care, mentoring residents and medical students, and continued academic pursuits in research.
 We provide service to all affiliated hospitals except for Nationwide Children’s Hospital.
-Our parent institution is the University Hospital and the James Cancer Hospital.
-We also provide service to ambulatory outpatient care centers.
+Our parent institutions are the University Hospital and the James Cancer Hospital.
+We also provide services to ambulatory outpatient care centers.

 Overview